RIPP3R1337/ProducerStash-Scraper/README.md

 **Planning to add:**
 - Make it so we have one script rather than 2
 - When you already did a scan and new stuff gets added to the website it will pull that rather than the files you've already scraped.
+- Dynamically search for website pages rather than hardcoding the pages urls

 That should be all, enjoy these kits <3!